Thompson's season-best 54 leads Warriors past Hawks in 2OT - WHIZ News

 TIP-INS

-Hawks: Atlanta shot 2 of 16 from deep in the first half to fall behind 70-53. … C Clint Capela sat out for the seventh time in eight games with a bruised right calf.
-“He’s getting better every day,” McMillan said, pleased the big man is making “progress.” … The Hawks are 0-3 on the road vs. the Western Conference.
+Hawks: Atlanta shot 2 of 16 from deep in the first half to fall behind 70-53. … C Clint Capela sat out for the seventh time in eight games with a bruised right calf. … The Hawks are 0-3 on the road vs. the Western Conference.

-Warriors: DiVincenzo has at least one steal in 13 straight games. … Veteran Andre Iguodala, yet to play in a game this season, scrimmaged with the G League squad earlier in the day at Chase Center.
+Warriors: Veteran Andre Iguodala, yet to play in a game this season, scrimmaged with the G League squad earlier in the day at Chase Center.

 UP NEXT